fork/react-patterns/README.md

 cd react-patterns/
 ```

+## Automatic migration

-Copy and paste what you need or run the `migrate.sh` script with your project path as an argument.
+Run the `migrate.sh` script with your project path as an argument.

 ```sh
 bash migrate.sh /Users/path/to/your/project